greggigon/docker-hack-night/docs/6. clustering/README.md

 Now, try stopping one of the containers using the container ID from the command above:
 `$ docker stop cf8091f8693b`

-Wait a few seconds and check again:
+Wait a few seconds and check again, the Replication Controller has recreated the Pod:

 ```
 $ docker ps -l